Wilhelm Canaris: Downfall and execution

-Investigations dragged on inconclusively until April 1945, when orders were received to dispose of the various remaining prisoners of the plot.
-Canaris's personal diary was discovered and presented to Hitler in early April 1945, which implicated him in the conspiracy.
 Canaris was placed on trial by an SS summary court, presided over by Otto Thorbeck with Walter Huppenkothen as prosecutor.
 He was charged with treason, convicted, and sentenced to death.
-Together with his deputy general, Hans Oster, the military jurist General Karl Sack, the theologian Dietrich Bonhoeffer, and military officer Ludwig Gehre, Canaris was humiliated before witnesses.
-He was led to the gallows naked and executed on 9 April at the Flossenbürg concentration camp, just weeks before the end of the European war.
-According to Jürgen Stroop (SS-Gruppenführer), Canaris was hanged on a butcher's hook, a method deriving from medieval times.
+Together with his deputy general, Hans Oster, the military jurist General Karl Sack, the theologian Dietrich Bonhoeffer, and military officer Ludwig Gehre, Canaris was led to the gallows naked and executed on 9 April, just weeks before the end of the European war.